 Children in Foster Care

-The Superintendent will appoint a Point of Contact (POC) to coordinate activities relating to the District’s provision of services to children placed in foster care, including transportation services, when the District is notified by the Cabinet for Health and Family Services in writing that the Cabinet has designated its foster care POC for the District.
-The Superintendent may appoint the District POC prior to such notice from the Cabinet.
+The Superintendent will designate a Foster Care Liaison to coordinate activities relating to the District’s provision of services to children placed in foster care, including transportation services, when the District is notified by the Cabinet for Health and Family Services, Department for Community Based Services (“the Department”) in writing that the Department has designated its foster care point of contact for the District.
+The Superintendent may designate the Foster Care Liaison prior to such notice from the Department.

-The District will collaborate with the Cabinet when transportation is required to maintain children placed in foster care in a school of origin outside their usual attendance area or District when in the best interest of the student.
-Under the supervision of the Superintendent/designee, the District POC will invite appropriate District officials, the Cabinet POC, and officials from other districts or agencies to consider how such transportation is to be promptly arranged and funded in a cost effective manner.
+The District will collaborate with the Department when transportation is required to maintain children placed in foster care in a school of origin outside their usual attendance area or District when in the best interest of the student.
+Under the supervision of the Superintendent/designee, the District Foster Care Liaison may invite appropriate District officials, the Department point of contact, the foster parents, and officials from other districts or agencies to consider how such transportation is to be promptly arranged and funded in a cost effective manner in accordance with the Department’s authority to use child welfare funding.
+The Department, in consultation with the District, shall make the determination on whether the child shall remain enrolled in the school of origin based on the best interest of the child, weighing the promotion of educational stability as a primary factor.

 TRANSPORTATION M06.32 AP.1

 (Continued)